Script-Strategy Aligned Generation: Aligning LLMs with Expert-Crafted Dialogue Scripts and Therapeutic Strategies for Psychotherapy: Study 1: Concept of Aligning LLM with Full Expert-Crafted Dialogue Scripts

 \subsubsection{Descriptive statistics}

-Participants were surveyed on their chatbot's prior experience and familiarity using the 5-Likert scale.
-The average frequency of chatbot usage was moderate at 3.14 (SD=0.83), and prior experience was rated similarly, with a mean score of 3.23 (SD=1.08).
-Participants reported familiarity with chatbots at 3.44 (SD=0.73), and their overall attitude toward chatbots was generally positive, with a mean of 3.40 (SD=0.79).
+Participants reported moderate prior exposure to chatbots. \camera{The average frequency of chatbot use was 3.14 (SD=0.83), prior experience was 3.23 (SD=1.08), familiarity with chatbots was 3.44 (SD=0.73), and overall attitude toward chatbots was 3.40 (SD=0.79).}

-In comparing the four chatbot conditions: Rule-based, Pure LLM, LLM-SAG (FT), and LLM-SAG (Prompt), the LLM-SAG (Prompt) consistently outperformed the other chatbot types across multiple measures as seen in Table~\ref{tab:study_1_gee_rule_vs_others}.
-It achieved higher ratings in linguistic quality (M=3.95, SD=0.23), dialogue relevance (M=3.39, SD=0.68), and empathy (M=3.07, SD=0.16).
-Additionally, LLM-SAG (Prompt) demonstrated better engagement, perceived MI level, and motivation for physical activity, surpassing both the rule-based and pure LLM conditions.
-The LLM-SAG (Prompt) also ranked highest in therapeutic alliance (M=3.58, SD=0.46) and usability (M=3.82, SD=0.26), indicating that it not only adhered closely to expert-crafted dialogue scripts but also provided a more flexible and effective intervention overall.
+Across the four chatbot types: rule-based, pure LLM, LLM-SAG (FT), and LLM-SAG (Prompt), the LLM-SAG (Prompt) consistently outperformed others across multiple measures.
+As shown in Table~\ref{tab:study_1_gee_rule_vs_others}, LLM-SAG (Prompt) achieved the highest ratings in linguistic quality (M=3.95, SD=0.23), dialogue relevance (M=3.39, SD=0.68), and empathy (M=3.07, SD=0.16), and showed strong performance in engagement (M=2.90, SD=0.33), perceived MI adherence (M=3.74, SD=0.13), motivation (M=3.42, SD=0.00), usability (M=3.82, SD=0.26), and therapeutic alliance (M=3.58, SD=0.46), surpassing other chatbot types.
+This indicated that it not only followed expert-crafted dialogue scripts closely but also delivered a more flexible and effective therapeutic experience overall.